 this means that the script has been unable to decrypt the DPAPI-encrypted client secret.
 Make sure that you encrypted the secret on the same PC and with the same logged-on user as you are running the script to decrypt it.

+'''

 {'error': 'invalid_client'}

+'''

-this means that The information in your settings file does not fully match the information in the web.oauth2 appsettings.Production.json.
+this means that the information in your settings file does not fully match the information in the custom client configuration file.

 This may occur because: